yuzhe-li/journal-club/README.md

 ## Papers want to read

 ### Connectivity
-[Bielczyk, Natalia Z., et al. "Causal Inference in functional magnetic resonance imaging." arXiv preprint arXiv:1708.04020 (2017).]( https://www.researchgate.net/profile/Natalia-Bielczyk/publication/330855286_Disentangling_causal_webs_in_the_brain_using_functional_Magnetic_Resonance_Imaging_A_review_of_current_approaches/links/599298de458515a8a24bd580/Disentangling-causal-webs-in-the-brain-using-functional-Magnetic-Resonance-Imaging-A-review-of-current-approaches.pdf)
+[Bielczyk, Natalia Z., et al. "Disentangling causal webs in the brain using functional magnetic resonance imaging: A review of current approaches."
+Network Neuroscience 3.2 (2019): 237-273.]( https://www.researchgate.net/profile/Natalia-Bielczyk/publication/330855286_Disentangling_causal_webs_in_the_brain_using_functional_Magnetic_Resonance_Imaging_A_review_of_current_approaches/links/599298de458515a8a24bd580/Disentangling-causal-webs-in-the-brain-using-functional-Magnetic-Resonance-Imaging-A-review-of-current-approaches.pdf)